gitsetgopack/MoneyManagerV2/README.md

 Please note: A coverage below 80% will cause the build to fail.

 ## :information_desk_person: Feature Demo
+### Display Menu

+Checkout what all actions you can perform in BotGo

+1. Enter the `/menu` command.
+2. A list of commands with their description will be displayed.

 ### Budget

 I want to increase/decrease my monthly budget.